 - End date tactic: Emphasize the end date of the deal during the call to stress the time scarcity of your offer.

 Calling a prospect and creating a mutual connection is critical.
 “We are wired to connect,” claims Daniel Goleman, author of Social Intelligence: The New Science of Human Relationships, “Neuroscience has discovered that our brain’s very design makes us sociable.”
 However, our brains are not identical and everyone responds differently, so emails can be a great way to engage with introverted leads.

 Combine the average gain of two primary communication channels – calls and emails – to increase your conversion rates.
 You can get better results with a contact strategy that appeals to both introverted and extroverted individuals.
 By leveraging different channels, you can easily identify the best mode of contact with a particular prospect.
 A great trick is to send a wrap-up email after every call, summarizing the conversation.

 To keep track and merge all your calls and emails in one place, don’t forget to integrate your phone system with a CRM system.
-To find out how you can easily create this connection, download our Sales Engagement guide.

 5. The 80/20 Rule

 The 80/20 rule is a timeless classic.
 When conversing with a new prospect, only speak 20% of the time while listening 80%.
 Sometimes, people need a moment to pause and think about their answer, so naturally, we want to fill the silence by talking.
 Don’t let a pause or silent moment make you feel uncomfortable during your conversation!
 A moment of silence can trigger the prospect to give you more information about their needs and that is exactly what you want.